 Minno is a video subscription service that gives you access to tons of videos for Christian families.
 It’s our families go to source to start conversations with our kids especially during these seasons of The Church.

 UPDATE: They have these FREE, wonderful family devotions cards for you to download.
 To access them visit the Minno Blog Post HERE.

 She Reads Truth- Lent Study

-The She Reads Truth Community will be reading through Joshua and Mark during this season.
+The She Reads Truth Community will be reading through Ezekiel with their Lenten study Come to Life during this season.
 You can order a printed copy of the readings, follow on the app, receive their emails or a combination of all of them.

 Pray as You Go App